pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 1. Save the settings (We now have to republishe the apps to apply the changes.)
 1. Go to the enviroments service center
-1. There will be a message "Environment settings are pending.
-[Apply Settings to the Factory](x)"
+1. There will be a message "Environment settings are pending. **Apply Settings to the Factory**"
 1. Click on "Apply settings to the factory.
 1. Go to Factory > Solutions
-1. Create and publish a new solution "All"
+1. Create a new solution
     1. Name: `All'
-    1. Go to tab components and click on "Associate All Modules/Extensions"
+    1. Go to tab components and click on **Associate All Modules/Extensions**
-    1. Click on Save to save the solution
+    1. Click on **Save** to save the solution
     1. Go the versions tab
-    1. Select the current running version and click on "Publish"
+    1. Select the current running version and click on **Publish**
-    1. Click on Ok to confirm the action.
+    1. Click on **Ok** to confirm the action.
 1. Check the headers of your application at [securityheaders.com](https://securityheaders.com). ![security report summary](img/HeadersApplied1.png)
 1. Validate the CSP at [csp evaluator](<https://csp-evaluator.withgoogle.com/>) ![csp scan result](img/CSP%20Scanresults.png)  (We ignore the 'unsafe-inline' error as it is inserted by the platform)